somitra-sanadhya/somitra-sanadhya.github.io/_pages/about.md

 > "Lead us to the good path and remove the sin that makes us stray and wander"                                                                                                                                     - Yajurveda 40:16 (8)

+  + Currently, I do not have any positions for short-term interns or RA.
+I will not repond to emails related to the same.
+However, I will be happy to consider students with very strong background in Mathematics (KVPY awardees, INMO awardees etc).

+  + If you are interested in pursuing your BTech/MTech/PhD thesis with me then please see this note.

+  + If you wish that I write a recommendation letter for you (for any purpose) then please see this note.

+Contact: (This part is copied, with permission, from the webpage of [Prof. Stefan Dziembowski](https://www.crypto.edu.pl/Members/Dziembowski))
+===
+  + The best way to reach me is to send an email to "my first-name AT iitj.ac.in"

+  + You may find my office number from IITJ telephone directory .
+But I normally do not pick it.
+The ring-tone is deliberately kept very low (almost inaudible) since I teach from the same place or participate in meetings, and do not wish others to get disturbed due to the phone.
+If you have my mobile number, please avoid calling me on non-urgent matters.

+  + Also, please refrain from texting my phone, sending messages via apps such as Signal, Whatsapp, etc., or social media messengers (LinkedIn, Facebook, Twitter, etc.).
+I may not notice them, and even if I do, I may easily forget to reply to them (sorry!).
+Email is the only channel of communication that I regularly check.

+  + I generally do not respond to messages from publishers known for sending spam (such as MDPI).
+I also ignore review requests if they concern papers that are clearly out of the scope of my research interest.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.